THE WEBSITE IS PENDING UPDATES FOR 2023

-Presentation and speech skills in a Speed Selling eventCANCELLED
+- Presentation and speech skills in a Speed Selling event.

 A Short Summary of Each Event

 The role-play event is a four-round, tournament style competition where, for rounds one and two, the top two competitors from each room (flight) move on to the next round and in round 3 the top competitor from each room moves to the final round.
-The product for 2019, 20 and 21 is ReliaQuest and the 2019 prospect is Paycom.
+The product for 2019, 20 and 21 is ReliaQuest and the 2021 prospect is Sir Richard Branson’s Virgin Voyages.
 The role-play scenario is similar to a real complex selling situation where needs are developed in early meetings leading to a solution presentation and final purchase decision.
 The scenario always includes some aspect of international business.

 The sales management simulation event is a pre-event elimination competition using the Wessex Learning Sales Management Simulation (SMS), originally created by Dr. Douglas J. Dalrymple and redesigned for current technology by Harish Sujan, Michael Ahearne and Noel Capon.
 This simulation is designed to teach important principles of sales management through an evaluation of the effectiveness of decisions relating to: (a) selecting and recruiting salespeople, (b) assigning salespeople to territories, (c) compensating salespeople, (d) setting time management policies, and (e) choosing prices for products.
 For this competition, points will be awarded for cumulative profit and total market share at the end of a simulated two-year period.
 This pre-event takes place in the spring semester before ICSC and pits groups of five universities against each other with the two in each group generating the most total points for profit and market share at the end of the simulated two-year period moving on to the on-site case presentation.